p-implies-q/nix-util/README.md

 If you're here looking for a solution to get haskell development working well and comfortably, behold the result of my struggles!

-Given a simple haskell project with a cabal-file, use cabal2nix to autogenerate a nix-derivation describing the project.
+Given a simple haskell project with a cabal-file, use `cabal2nix . > my-proj.nix` in the project directory to autogenerate a nix-derivation describing the project.
 Then pass the path to that nix expression to hask-proj to generate a development environment.
-Here is a small
+Here is a small example:
-example:

 `default.nix`
 ```